bingoarun/foldersize/README.md

 ```
 */15 * * * * python /etc/sizemonitor/collect.py /myfolder >> /var/usage/usage-`date +"\%Y-\%m-\%d"`.csv | /usr/bin/logger -t sizemonitor
 ```
+By default the usage data is saved under folder /var/usage.
+It will be made configurable in the future releases.

 #### Install the cli agent
 (If you don't want to install the CLI agent, you can skip this and follow the next step)